Lowestoft Chronicle: History and reception

 The magazine also publishes a print anthology series.
 American novelist Luke Rhinehart, author of the cult novel The Dice Man, touted their first anthology as an impetus for inspiring him to want to write short stories again.
-In Examiner.com, Mary Beth Magee praised the variety and quality of the writing in Lowestoft Chronicles 2015 anthology Other Places and Frank Mundo said of the 2013 anthology, Intrepid Travelers: "Without a single stinker or filler piece in the bunch, this wonderful 160-page 'little' anthology definitely bids well for the strength of work the online magazine version must regularly publish.”
+In Examiner.com, Mary Beth Magee praised the variety and quality of the writing in the 2015 collection Other Places and Frank Mundo said of the 2013 anthology, Intrepid Travelers: "Without a single stinker or filler piece in the bunch, this wonderful 160-page 'little' anthology definitely bids well for the strength of work the online magazine version must regularly publish.”
+More recently, Kirkus Reviews described An Adventurous Spirit, the 2022 collection, as “a refreshingly original collection” full of “entertaining, varied, and clever writing,” and A Place to Pause, the 2024 collection, as “creative variations on a theme that often makes for vibrant reading."
+Julia McMichael, writing for Seattle Book Review, considered A Place to Pause “a treasure trove of excellent writing.”
+Summing up the 2025 collection Unfamiliar Territory Jo Niederhoff of the San Diego Book Review wrote that the anthology “has a mix of humor and wonder which the fiction pieces never quite reach, and which I enjoyed greatly.”
+Niederhoff concluded that there is “something within this book to appeal to many different styles of readers,” and praised its creative nonfiction as “where I found it to truly shine.”

 The magazine has featured in numerous British newspapers, most notably the Lancashire Evening Post, which defined Lowestoft Chronicle as a “refreshingly unique” literary magazine that produces entertaining compendiums of “original and amusing travelogues, poetic reflections, and tales of far-flung adventure that range from science fiction and fantasy to mystery and crime, offering something for all tastes.”
-The newspaper called Lowestoft Chronicle's anthology Intrepid Travelers "a coruscating cornucopia of humour, drama and big, beautiful adventures", and Other Places "a mouth-watering feast", noting: "Packed into the pages are stories to entice, enthral, and entertain...incisive and enlightening interviews...and a tasty blend of pleasing and deftly prepared poems."
+The newspaper called Intrepid Travelers "a coruscating cornucopia of humour, drama and big, beautiful adventures", and Other Places "a mouth-watering feast", noting: "Packed into the pages are stories to entice, enthral, and entertain...incisive and enlightening interviews...and a tasty blend of pleasing and deftly prepared poems."
 It also described the 2018 anthology, Invigorating Passages, as “a rare and dynamic literary collection which grabs readers firmly and sweeps them away to strange and exhilarating places, presenting intriguing situations, colourful characters, and making us yearn to strap on the backpack and go exploring.”